 In larger localities, tourists are generally referred to a health centre (dom zdravlja).
 Each municipality has its own health centre responsible for providing basic health care.
+By presenting your European Health Insurance Card (EHIC) you should receive the needed care for the price of co-payment.
 Tourists are referred, if necessary, to the nearest hospital (bolnica) in larger towns.
-By presenting your European Health Insurance Card (EHIC) you should receive the needed care in the price of co-payment (10 HRK = € 1,33).

 There are English-speaking doctors and pharmacists in all the tourist areas.
 Medical care for tourists during the season is known as “turistička ambulanta”.
-It’s important to bear in mind that “turistička ambulanta” is established only during tourist season, and so far they don’t have contract with healt incurance fund, which means that you have to pay for the care yourself.
+It is important to bear in mind that “turistička ambulanta” is established only during tourist season, and so far they don’t have contract with health insurance fund, which means that you have to pay for the care yourself.

 Choose a doctor or a dentist who has an agreement with HZZO.
 Present your European Health Insurance Card at the appointment.
 A referral is usually required in Croatia to consult a specialist.
 Treatment by a physician is free of charge.
-Emergency dental treatment is free of charge.
-A client fee of 10 Croatian Kuna is always charged for a visit, however.
+Emergency dental treatment is free of charge as well.
+A client fee is always charged for a visit, however.

-You can obtain medicines prescribed by a primary care doctor from a pharmacy (farmacija) that has a contract HZZO (all pharmacies which dispense prescripton drugs have contract wit HZZO).
+You can obtain medication prescribed by a primary care doctor from a pharmacy (ljekarna) that has a contract HZZO (all pharmacies which dispense prescripton drugs have contract with HZZO).
 Localities in which there is a health centre have the largest number of pharmacies.
 The opening hours of pharmacies vary.

 In Croatia, private healthcare service providers set their own prices.
-The country´s medical association sets minimum prices for private treatment, but an upper limit has not been specified.
+The country’s medical association sets minimum prices for private treatment, but an upper limit has not been specified.
 Information on prices of treatment is available on the respective websites of each service provide.
 It is recommended that you check the price with the service provider directly before seeking treatment.